rUngruh/2025_RecSys_Reproducibility/README.md

 ### MLHD+
 - For initial insights regarding age distribution etc, run the script `MLHD_testing.ipynb`.
+- For Genre gathering from the MusicBrainz API, set the environment variables for the MusicBrainz app name and email in the `config.env` file.
 - Then, the following scripts are used to sample the data, gather genres from the MusicBrainz API, and create the files required for the experiments:

 ```